 Also, the counselor must be careful not to get emotionally attached to the client especially if of the opposite sex as that will also becloud their judgment.

-15 Professional Ethics and Ethical Principles of Guidance and Counseling
+Professional Ethics in Guidance and Counselling

 Below are some ethical guidelines that govern the activities of every professional entity of which are counselors and counseling.
 They were identified by Garrison and Noreen (2003).